-Trade Policy is an exclusive EU competence under the EU Treaties and defined as the Common Commercial Policy.
+Trade policy is an exclusive EU competence under the EU Treaties and defined as the Common Commercial Policy.
 Under this architecture the Commission represents Ireland and other Member States, taking into account the needs of individual Member States and the collective good of the Union in international trade negotiations.

-The Department is responsible for the identification, formulation and development of Ireland’s international trade policies.
+The department is responsible for the identification, formulation and development of Ireland’s international trade policies.
 We also promote Ireland’s trade interests at European Union (EU) trade policy negotiations, and actively participate at the World Trade Organisation (WTO).
-We represent Ireland at the OECD Trade Committee .
+We represent Ireland at the OECD Trade Committee.

-Our key tasks
+Our key tasks:

-- Ensuring Ireland’s interests are reflected to the maximum extent possible in the European Union’s Common Commercial Policy (CCP)
+- ensuring Ireland’s interests are reflected to the maximum extent possible in the European Union’s Common Commercial Policy (CCP)

-- Representing Ireland’s trade interests at EU, WTO and other international fora.
+- representing Ireland’s trade interests at EU, WTO and other international fora

-The EU fora includes the Treaty-based Trade Policy Committee (TPC) which assists the Commission in trade negotiations and Ireland’s Full Member of the TPC is the Head of the Department’s Trade Policy Unit and the Deputy is our Trade Counsellor bases in the Permanent Representation in Brussels.
-Under the TPC are a number of other EU trade committees which deal with specific topics such as Services & Investment (TPCSI), Steel, Textiles and Industrial Sectors (TPC STIS) and the Generalised Scheme of Preferences (GSP) for developing countries.
+The EU fora includes the Treaty-based Trade Policy Committee (TPC) which assists the Commission in trade negotiations and Ireland’s Full Member of the TPC is the Head of the Department’s Trade Policy Unit and the Deputy is our Trade Counsellor based in the Permanent Representation in Brussels.
+Under the TPC are a number of other EU trade committees which deal with specific topics such as Services and Investment (TPCSI), Steel, Textiles and Industrial Sectors (TPC STIS) and the Generalised Scheme of Preferences (GSP) for developing countries.

-At ministerial level, EU Trade Policy is guided by meetings of Trade Ministers in Council.
+At ministerial level, EU trade policy is guided by meetings of trade ministers in Council.

 Our officials based at Ireland’s Permanent Representation to the European Union in Brussels, maintain on-going contacts with EU Commission and Council officials on trade issues of particular interest to Ireland.
-Ireland’s trade policy interests are also represented in the World Trade Organisation (WTO), the principal international body for regulating trade, with the assistance of Departmental officials based at Ireland’s Permanent Representation to the WTO based in Geneva.
+Ireland’s trade policy interests are also represented in the World Trade Organisation (WTO), the principal international body for regulating trade, with the assistance of departmental officials based at Ireland’s Permanent Representation to the WTO based in Geneva.

 World Trade Organization Ministerial Conference